-- · Australia's electricity and gas network businesses are held in public and private ownership. - · 100 per cent privately owned electricity networks: Victoria, South Australia - 100 per cent government owned electricity networks: Tasmania, Western Australia, Northern Territory and Queensland - In NSW, one electricity network is privately owned, two are 50.4 per cent privately owned and one is fully government owned.
+- There are 22 electricity and gas network businesses in Australia with a mix of public and private ownership. - 100 per cent privately owned electricity networks: Victoria, South Australia - 100 per cent government owned electricity networks: Tasmania, Western Australia, Northern Territory and Queensland - In NSW, one electricity network is privately owned, two are 50.4 per cent privately owned and one is fully government owned.
 The Australian Capital Territory's electricity network is a joint public and privately owned entity. - · Australia's gas distribution providers are all privately owned, with the exception of the ACT's, which is half government owned.

-\ Network businesses are natural monopolies because the scale-and nature of the infrastructure precludes competitors from replicating it - it wouldn't make sense for a business to duplicate transmission towers or gas pipes.
+\ Network businesses are natural monopolies because the scale and nature of the infrastructure precludes competitors from replicating it - it wouldn't make sense for a business to duplicate transmission towers or gas pipes.
 Electricity transmission and distribution, water and gas pipes generally fall into this category.
 This is why these businesses are regulated.